 - Analyze patterns that can ultimately affect your business

-8 Property management KPIs to track for achieving success
+8 Most Important KPIs for property managers to track for achieving success

-Here are 8 property management KPIs that are worth tracking if you want to increase your profitability and scale your business.
+Here are 8 most important KPIs that are worth tracking if you want to increase your profitability and scale your business.

 If one of your property’s occupancy rates is significantly lower than similar rentals in the area, it may be a sign that you need to adjust your rent price or up your online marketing strategy.
 On the other hand, if your occupancy rate is suspiciously high, you may be selling yourself short.